Similan Islands Liveaboard Itinerary

 Our wonderful cooks love trying new things so there is always a range of food to choose from.
 Dishes include Mango and sticky rice, pizza, sushi and a large selection of fresh fruits.

-Dive 4
+DIVE 4

 For the rest of the trip we will do sunset dives.
 Sunset dives can be the highlight of the trip as the feeding frenzies often happen just before the sun goes down.
 The sunset dive at Koh Tachai Pinnacle is a real favourite for the diving staff and something to look forward to.

-Other Liveaboard Itinerary Info
+MV Blue Dolphin Liveaboard Itinerary Info

-This is a rough example of how our Similan Islands liveaboard operates.
-Each individual trip can change slightly and we may change one or two dive sites depending on what is currently around.
 It is important to realise that year by year the reef in the Similan Islands changes.
 Our experienced dive guides know the area very well and will always try and take you to the best spots possible.

 What else would you like to know?